RTXT25/StupidInternetChat/README.md

 # StupidInternetChat
-Internet chat in the issues
+Internet chat in the Discussions

 rules in wiki